LEARNAcademy/syllabus/Rails-C&V/01rails_routes_controllers_views.md

 ## Overview
 - Understanding the basics of creating a request response cycle in Rails
+- Generating a view for the user
+- Navigating between views

 ## Learning Objectives
 - Understanding the anatomy of a Rails route
 - Using generate to create a controller
 - Creating a method in the controller
 - Creating a view with html.erb
+- Linking between views

 ## Vocabulary
 - public file